-The careers of Arjoji Jadhav and his younger brother Girjoji serves as one more illustratation of this process.
-The Jadhavs of the late seventeenth and early eighteenth century served successive Maratha rulers from Shivaji to Shivaji II in their quest for the Deshmukhi of Karad, but also had independent arrangements with Aurangzeb, Kaum Bakshxxlx and cultivated (to the extent of paying his ransom) the Mughal fauzdar of Karad while trying to achieve the same goal.
-The Jadhavs were also contractors, maintaining a labour force of several thousand men, which they used to build Maratha forts for Shivaji and palaces for Sambhaji I. As has been argued above, archival documents under-emphasise the importance of the market relations that is outside the direct ambit of the state.
-Just because we get a partial glimpse of the Jadhavs through their relationship with the state does not mean that they were not acting outside its ambit.
-In fact, their political success was also crucially dependent upon their being able to act outside the ambit of the state.
-They also had wide-spread contacts and used their negotiating abilities to bribe Rajaram's way out of the Mughal siege at Jinjixxx which proved to be a turning point in their career.
-They could not have done this if they did not have any market relations outside the ambit of the state.
-And who will deny that giving and taking of bribes is a market oriented activity?
+Let us now look into the relationship of the state to the aspiring and actual owners of land rights.
+The careers of Arjoji Jadhav and his younger brother Girjoji serve to illustrate the process.
+The Jadhavs of the early 18th century served successive Maratha rulers from Shivaji to Shivaji II in their quest for the Deshmukhi of Karad, but also had independent arrangements with Aurangzeb, Kaum Baksh and cultivated (to the extent of paying his ransom) the Mughal fauzdar of Karad while trying to achieve the same goal.
+The Jadhavs were also contractors, maintaining a labour force of ten thousand men, which they used to build Maratha forts for Shivaji and palaces for Sambhaji I. They also had wide-spread contacts and used their negotiating abilities to bribe Rajaram's way out of the Mughal siege at Jinji which proved to be a turning point in their career.
 Thus, they seem to magnified images of Kashi Ranganath.